यत् देवं अर्चयेत् त्वात् तद् देवं आत्म भावन

 Now using the respective digits which embody the respective pañca brahma mantra-s, you will consecrate different parts of your body.

-First, touch your head with the thumb ( which we invoked with īśāna ) and recite:
+First, touch your crown of the head with the thumb ( which we invoked with īśāna ) and recite:

 ॐ हों ईशानमूर्धाय नमः